jeremy-qin/Climate/README.md

 # Climate Model Downscaling using Deep Learning

 Our experiments currently work on Linux and Mac (CPU only).
-The experiments works on Python 3.10.9.
-Other versions should work too.
+The experiments run on Python 3.10.9.
+Later versions ought to work fine as well.

-To run our experiments, please follow the following steps:
+## To replicate our experiments, please follow the following steps:
-  1) You can create a virtual environment first (optional) with python3 -m venv venv and activate it using source venv/bin/activate
+  ### 1) Create a virtual environment first (optional) with the following shell command:
+      python3 -m venv venv
+   ### and activate it using:
+      source venv/bin/activate

-  2) install all dependencies using: pip3 install -r requirements.txt
+  ### 2) Install all dependencies with:
+      pip3 install -r requirements.txt

-  3) if the data is not installed, run the download.py program (IMPORTANT to change the path in the file to one where you want to store it)
+  ### 3) If the data is not installed, run download.py (IMPORTANT to change the path in the file to one where you want to store it)
      NOTE that for downscaling we need 2 datasets (low + high resolution).
-This is approximately 10Gb.
+This should take approximately 10GB of storage.

-  4) To run our experiments, it is important to make some changes in the state.json file where the hyperparameters are defined.
+  ### 4) To run our experiments, it is essential to modify the dataset path in the state.json file where the hyperparameters are defined.
+You should make sure it matches the path of the dataset in your system.
+You're also free to change any of the other hyperparameters to your liking.

-  5) Change the path of the data, make sure the in_channels is the right value (with landcover you should +1)
+  ### 5) After changing the path, make sure the in_channels is the right value (with landcover you should increase the value by 1, since you're adding one dimension to the image).

-  6) After that, you only need to run the following : python3 downscaling.py -p state.json
+  ### 6) After that, you only need to execute the command:
+      python3 downscaling.py -p state.json
    Important!
 We used wandb (weights and biases) in our experiments.
-If you want to use wandb, you can uncomment one line of the code (line 303) and put      the projet and name of your run
+If you want to use wandb, you can uncomment one line of the code (line 303) and enter the projet and name of your trial.